To use a power strip and surge protector safely, you need to understand the difference between the two items.

 Appliance Surge Protector

-There is a difference between a normal surge protect and an appliance surge protector.
-Normal surge protectors likely won’t be able to absorb enough Joules to prevent damage to your system.
+There is a difference between a normal surge protector and an appliance surge protector.
+If you’re protecting a large household appliance, like a refrigerator, normal surge protectors likely won’t be able to absorb enough Joules to prevent damage to your system.
 Appliances use a lot more current than other electronics you normally see around the home so it’s important to know the difference.
 For large appliances like washers and dryers you will probably want a surge protector that can absorb at least 600 – 900 Joules to be safe.

 For the math-averse, Drengenberg has a suggestion.
 “Just to be safe,” he says, “talk to the hardware store people before you buy.”